margo/spec-draft/Margo Edge Interoperability Standard.md

 The promise the Margo specification provides Device vendors the following benefits:
 - By producing a Margo compliant device it is compatible with ALL Margo compliant [Fleet Managers](#workload-fleet-manager)
-- Device vendors have freedom of implementation regarding the specific components, i.e. oci container runtime, as long as the component provides the agreed upon functionality the Application Vendors expect
+- Device vendors have freedom of implementation regarding the specific components, i.e. oci container runtime, as long as the component provides the agreed upon functionality the Application Vendors expect.

+### Supported Device roles are shown below:

+- Standalone Cluster
+- Cluster Leader
+- Cluster Worker
+- Standalone Device
+> Note: Additional device roles will be introduced as the specification matures.

 ## Base Device Requirements